Program Statutes & Regulations

 Shared Savings Program Rule Making

-Physician Fee Schedule Propose Rule July 29, 2019
+Physician Fee Schedule Final Rule November 1, 2019

-The Medicare PFS proposed rule displayed in July 2019 includes proposed updates to payment policies and payment rates for services furnished under the PFS on or after January 1, 2020.
-The 2020 PFS Notice of Proposed Rulemaking (NPRM) includes comment solicitation for the Medicare Shared Savings Program (Shared Savings Program) and proposed policies for Year 4 (2020) of the Quality Payment Program.
-The PFS proposed rule includes the following:
+The Medicare PFS final rule published in November 2019 includes updates to payment policies and payment rates for services furnished under the PFS on or after January 1, 2020.
+The rule also includes finalized policies for the Shared Savings Program and Year 4 (2020) of the Quality Payment Program (QPP).
+The Centers for Medicare & Medicaid Services (CMS) finalized the following refinements to the Shared Savings Program measure set:

-- Reverting one measure to pay-for-reporting due to a substantive change made by the measure owner.
+- Reverting ACO-43: Ambulatory Sensitive Condition Acute Composite Prevention Quality Indicator ((PQI) #91) (version with additional risk adjustment) measure to pay-for-reporting for Performance Year (PY) 2020 and PY 2021 due to a substantive change made by the measure owner.

-To learn more, refer to Calendar Year (CY) 2020 Notice of Proposed Rule Making.
+To learn more, refer to CY 2020 Notice of Proposed Rule Making.

 Shared Savings Program Final Rule December 31, 2018

-On December 31, 2018, the Centers for Medicare & Medicaid Services (CMS) published a final rule that sets a new direction for the Shared Savings Program.
-Referred to as “Pathways to Success,” the final rule streamlines and redesigns the participation options available under the Shared Savings Program to encourage ACOs to transition to performance based risk more gradually and incrementally to increase savings for the Trust Funds.
+On December 31, 2018, CMS published a final rule that sets a new direction for the Shared Savings Program.
+Referred to as “Pathways to Success,” the final rule streamlines and redesigns the participation options available under the Shared Savings Program to encourage ACOs to transition to performance-based risk more gradually and incrementally to increase savings for the Trust Funds.
 The policies also include changes to address the additional tools and flexibilities for ACOs established by the BBA of 2018, specifically in the areas of new beneficiary incentives, telehealth services, and choice of beneficiary assignment methodology.

 To learn more, refer to: Federal Register December 2018 Final Rule.